jfnavarro/st_pipeline/README.md

 **Installation**

 We recommend you install a virtual environment like Pyenv or Anaconda before you install the pipeline.

-The ST Pipeline works with python 2.7.
+The ST Pipeline works with python 3.6 or bigger.

 You can install the ST Pipeline using PyPy: